thiagoburghi/online-learning/README.md

 HCO: The model was adapted from the paper "A positive feedback at the cellular level promotes robustness and modulation at the circuit level", By Dethier et al, 2015.
-The code simulates adaptive learning in two cases:
-1 - "neuromodulation": the Calcium conductance is time-varying 2 - "mismatch": the internal dynamics is randomly perturbed
+The code simulates adaptive learning during "neuromodulation": the Calcium conductance is time-varying.

-HCO2: The model was adapted from the upcoming book by Drion, Franci and Sepulchre.
+RB: The model was adapted from the same paper as the HCO model.
+The code simulates adaptive control of the rebound burster (RB).
-The code simulates adaptive learning in the perfect case where there is no model mismatch nor time-varying parameters.